-The Company's policy on its engagement with its various stakeholders is embodied in the PLDT Group's Corporate Social Responsibility (CSR) Statement:
+The Company's policy on its engagement with its various stakeholders is embodied in the PLDT CG Manual and the PLDT Group's Corporate Social Responsibility (CSR) Statement:

 At the PLDT Group of Companies, Corporate Social Responsibility is grounded on the belief that an integral part of its business is the imperative to help improve the overall well-being of the Filipino people.
 To achieve this goal, we will address proactively the interests of our various stakeholders.
 We believe that as we seek to enhance value for our shareholders, we have a responsibility to: